 Location: St. Pierre, Martinique

-Being the awesome crew that we are, we arrived in Martinique at 5am, putting us, once again, hours ahead of our expected arrival time.
+Being the awesome crew that we are, we arrived in Martinique at 5 am, putting us, once again, hours ahead of our expected arrival time.
 While some team members only got a few hours of sleep due to watch hours, everyone woke up excited to start a new day on this beautiful island.
-Being the dedicated tribe members that we are, we spent the morning scrubbing, sweating, de-rusting, scrapping off algae, cleaning cupboards, and mopping the boat until Ocean Star was glistening and sparkling in the sun, making all other boats jealous of her beauty.
-After, being the great students we are, we studied long and hard for an oceanography quiz.
-The strenuous studying left our brains sizzling, so we decided to head in to shore for a couple of hours to explore Martinique, snack on baguettes, replenish our caffeine supply with some fresh coffee, connect to WIFI, and soak in the beautiful island scenery.
-With every intention of coming back to the boat to prepare for our oceanography presentations before dinner, we arrived to a minor, unexpected anchor problem.
-The winds were slightly more intense than anticipated and the holding not so great, causing the anchor to drag a little.
-We raised the anchor and then had to relocate the boat which took a bit of time, but gave us a great opportunity to bond and share more laughs together.
-Once we anchored Ocean Star in a sturdy environment we sat down to a delicious dinner of baked chicken, lentil beans, and garlic bread which refueled our tired brains and bodies.
-Proceeding dinner we started our presentations and will be finishing the rest tomorrow as we were all getting a little tired, but the first few students did a great job and we cannot WAIT to hear the rest!
-In all it was a good day, leaving us all very tired and need of a good night’s sleep!
+Being the dedicated tribe members that we are, we spent the morning scrubbing, sweating, de-rusting, scraping off algae, cleaning cupboards, and mopping the boat until Ocean Star was glistening and sparkling in the sun, making all other boats jealous of her beauty.
+After being the great students we are, we studied long and hard for an oceanography quiz.
+The strenuous studying left our brains sizzling, so we decided to head into shore for a couple of hours to explore Martinique, snack on baguettes, replenish our caffeine supply with some fresh coffee, connect to WIFI, and soak in the beautiful island scenery.
+With every intention of coming back to the boat to prepare for our oceanography presentations before dinner, we arrived at a minor, unexpected anchor problem.
+The winds were slightly more intense than anticipated, and the holding not so great, causing the anchor to drag a little.
+We raised the anchor and then had to relocate the boat, which took a bit of time, but gave us a great opportunity to bond and share more laughs together.
+Once we anchored Ocean Star in a sturdy environment, we sat down to a delicious dinner of baked chicken, lentil beans, and garlic bread, which refueled our tired brains and bodies.
+Proceeding dinner, we started our presentations and will be finishing the rest tomorrow as we were all getting a little tired, but the first few students did a great job, and we cannot WAIT to hear the rest!
+In all, it was a good day, leaving us all very tired and need of a good night’s sleep!
 Goodnight!